devcows/hugo-universal-theme/README.md

 #### Features

-Features are also defined in the `data` directory just like the carousel.
+Features are also defined in the `data` directory just like the carousel:

 ```
 data